dugsq/xenograte-xct/README.md

 We invite you to follow the development and community updates on Xenograte:

-- To raise a question, an idea, or want to start a discussion, go to the [Xenograte Community][23] linkedin group.
+- To raise a question, an idea, or start a discussion, visit the [Xenograte Community][23] linkedin group.
 - Follow [@nodally][21] on Twitter.
 - Read and subscribe to the [Nodally Blog][22].